davharris/als-prognosis/presentation-script.md

 # How sick will I be next year?

-We can get anonymous ALS patient histories for modeling from the PRO-ACT database.

-I'll be focusing on this "functional rating scale", which describes patients' ability to perform 10 basic tasks.
+To try and understand this variation, I downloaded anonymous ALS patient histories from the PRO-ACT database.
+The database includes standardized patient reports about their ability to perform 10 basic tasks.

 Function on each task is reported on a scale from 4 (which indicates full function) to zero (which indicates no function).